How do I release a pinched nerve in my neck? | 321 STRONG Answers

 ### Start With the Thoracic Spine

 Place the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) perpendicular to your spine at mid-back level.
 Cross your arms over your chest.
 Slowly roll from mid-back to upper back, spending 30 seconds on each tender spot.
-The patented 3-zone texture mimics fingertip, thumb, and palm pressure to break up adhesions without bruising.
+The 3-zone texture mimics fingertip, thumb, and palm pressure to break up adhesions without bruising.

 ### Release the Upper Trapezius

 Lie on your back with the roller positioned just below the base of your skull.
 Turn your head slightly to one side to isolate the upper trap on the opposite side.
 Apply gentle pressure for 30-45 seconds per side.
-Never roll directly on the cervical spine; always target the muscles beside it.
-For pinpoint pressure on stubborn upper trap knots, the spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) reaches deeper than a roller surface: place it between your back and a wall, lean in, and hold on the trigger point for 30 seconds.
+Never roll directly on the cervical spine, always target the muscles beside it.
+For pinpoint pressure on stubborn upper trap knots, the spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) reaches deeper than a roller surface, place it between your back and a wall, lean in, and hold on the trigger point for 30 seconds.

 ### Work the Shoulder and Lats